AdobeDocs/experience-manager-learn.en/help/forms/adaptive-forms/document-of-record-api-tutorial-use.md

 PDF isn't displayed in new browser tab:

 1. Make sure you are not blocking popups in your browser
-1. Make you have followed the steps outlined in this [article](service-user-tutorial-develop.md)
+1. Make sure you are starting AEM server as an administrator(at least on windows)
 1. Make sure the 'DevelopingWithServiceUser' bundle is in *active state*
-1. Make sure the system user ' data ' has Read, Modify, and Create permissions on the following node `/content/usergenerated/content/aemformsenablement`
+1. [Make sure the system user](http://localhost:4502/useradmin) ' fd-service' has Read, Modify, and Create permissions on the following node `/content/usergenerated/content/aemformsenablement`